Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #25

-HOTSPOT You use Azure Pipelines to manage the build and deployment of apps.
+You use Azure Pipelines to manage the build and deployment of apps.

 You are planning the release strategies for a new app.

 You need to choose strategies for the following scenarios:

-Releases will be made available to users who are grouped by their tolerance for software faults.
+✑  Releases will be made available to users who are grouped by their tolerance for software faults.

 ✑ Code will be deployed to enable functionality that will be available in later releases of the app.